numpy.quantile#

 qarray_like of float

-Probability or sequence of probabilities for the quantiles to compute.
+Probability or sequence of probabilities of the quantiles to compute.
 Values must be between 0 and 1 inclusive.

 axis{int, tuple of int, None}, optional